Dimitris112/lets-cook-pp2/README.md

  - ### Supported screens and browsers
    - **Responsive Design:** The website is fully responsive and optimized for all screen sizes, ensuring seamless browsing experience.
 From the compact *Samsung Galaxy Fold* with a width as small as 280px up to large PC monitors.
-   - **Browser Compatibility:** The website is compatible with all up to date browsers, ensuring a consistent experience for users accross different platforms.
+   - **Browser Compatibility:** The website is compatible with all up to date browsers, ensuring a consistent experience for users across different platforms.
 However there are some minor variations in the visuals on certain browsers.
 For more information refer to the above -> [disclaimer](#disclaimer)
 ## Deployment
  - ### Via Gitpod
   1. Head over to [Gitpod](https://www.gitpod.io/ "target=_blank") and click the ***Login*** button, it's located at the top right corner, if you can't see it click the **`=`** dropdown menu and then login.
 There will be 3 options.
    - Continue with **GitLab**.
    - Continue with **GitHub**.  "prefer this one"
    - Continue with **Bitbucket**.
-  2. Click to login or register with your prefered option.
+  2. Click to login or register with your preferred option.
   3. Now click on ***Dashboard*** which is located near the top right corner, again if you can't see it click the **`=`** button which will display a dropdown menu.
-  4. <ins>***BEFORE***</ins> you procceed further you have to create your repository in your **Github**  profile or what was your choosing.
+  4. <ins>***BEFORE***</ins> you proceed further you have to create your repository in your **Github**  profile or what was your choosing.
 Find more information here -> [Github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories "target=_blank")
   5. Once you're in, you will see the ***Workspaces*** screen.
 Click `New Workspace` and select the repository you created in your **Github profile** or any of the platform you chose.
-You can choose an **IDE** "Integrated Development Enviroment" of your liking.
+You can choose an **IDE** "Integrated Development Environment" of your liking.
 Below that there will be an option for you to choose, based on your system `Standard` or `Large`.
 Make sure to select the correct repository from the list presented in the Gitpod interface.
   6. Afterwards Gitpod will start initializing your workspace based on your repository, this may take a moment.
-  7. Once the proccess is complete, you'll be inside the **Gitpod IDE**.
+  7. Once the process is complete, you'll be inside the **Gitpod IDE**.

  - ### Via Github pages
   1. Before you do anything, make sure in your repository you've included an `index.html` and `README.md` file.